Scarabaeus1031/NEXAH/ENGINE/nexah_kernel/README.md

 # NEXAH Kernel

+# NEXAH Kernel

+A minimal navigation kernel for exploring and intervening in complex systems.

+## NEXAH in 20 Seconds

+NEXAH is a minimal kernel for navigating complex systems.

+Instead of treating systems purely as simulations, NEXAH transforms system structure into a regime landscape:

+system → regimes → navigation → intervention

+This allows agents to:
+- identify stability zones
+- detect regime transitions
+- evaluate navigation trajectories
+- test structural interventions

+The result is risk-aware system navigation rather than purely reward-driven optimization.

+---

+**NEXAH reduces complex system dynamics to navigable regime structures.**

 A minimal navigation kernel for exploring and intervening in complex systems.

 **NEXAH reduces complex system dynamics to navigable regime structures.**